Smalang14/FrontEndCode/README.md

 ### User Testing

 User testing was undertaken by Albert Moody and Joshuha Crooks.
-The website
+They tested both the normal and mobile versions of the site to try and fine any errors

-Albert Moody -
+Albert Moody - Commented that the website had no problems with both the normal and mobile version.

-Josh Crooks - Commented that the Slideshow animation should be changed
+Josh Crooks - Commented that the animation for the logo bellow the slideshow should play more than once.
+So that the user would see it while they ready the text bellow it

 ## Issues and Problems Solved